-PRP as a regenerative medicine has grown in scope due to famous celebrities receiving PRP treatment for acute sports injuries.
+PRP as a regenerative injection therapy has grown in scope due to famous celebrities receiving PRP treatment for acute sports injuries.
 This includes muscle tears and ligament injuries.

 PRP injections are being used to treat high profile athletes with sports injuries such as a pulled muscle, a pulled hamstring or knee sprains.
 PRP therapy accelerates and improves the healing process in these common sports injuries.

-Schedule a consultation with Dr. Sorr today to see if you are a candidate for this incredible therapy.
+Schedule a consultation with Dr. Sorr at Source of Health today to see if you may benefit from this therapy.

 The most common question that gets asked is how long does a treatment last.
-The direction of this question stems from the use of drugs since drugs wear off over time, such as NSAIDs or a cortisone shot.
-PRP Prolotherapy works in the opposite direction.
-This therapy continues to work for 3-6 months after the initial injection.
-It is your body that is effectively knitting together new tissue.
+PRP therapy continues to work over 3-6 months after the initial injection.

 At Source of Health, our treatment programs are customized to the individual patient based on their unique situation.
 No one treatment works for everyone.
 Putting a care plan together for the patient who is committed to the healing process and resolving their pain will result in a positive synergistic effect versus conventional models of care.